Generalized Decidability via Brouwer Trees: Brouwer Tree Ordinals

 \subsection{Rounding to Limits}

-As a final preparation for the study of ordinal decidability, we note that we can \emph{round} every Brouwer ordinal to a zero/limit.
+As a final preparation for the study of ordinal decidability, we note that we can \emph{round} every Brouwer tree ordinal to a non-successor ordinal.
 We can round up or down, and we write $\upa, \dwa : \Brw \to \Brwzl$ for these two functions, defined in the obvious way:

 These definitions extend straightforwardly to the path constructors of $\Brw$.
-The functions $\upa$ and $\dwa$ calculate zero/limits, which is automatic for most cases; for the successor cases, note that $\upa (\bsuc x)$ is the limit of the sequence $\lambda n. x + n$, and $\dwa (\bsuc x)$ is a limit by induction on $x$.
+The functions $\upa$ and $\dwa$ calculate non-successors, which is automatic for most cases; for the successor cases, note that $\upa (\bsuc x)$ is the limit of the sequence $\lambda n. x + n$, and $\dwa (\bsuc x)$ is a non-successor by induction on $x$.

-\begin{lemma}[\flink{Lemma-2-2}] The functions $\upa$ and $\dwa$ preserve $\leq$. \end{lemma}
+\begin{lemma}[\flink{Lemma-2}] The functions $\upa$ and $\dwa$ preserve $\leq$. \end{lemma}

 Using the rounding down function $\dwa$, we can split every ordinal as the sum of an infinite (or zero) and a finite ordinal: